I can see my former, kid-self fling my school shoe in frustration off my feet and it colliding with the glass doors.

 Woah– we hadn’t had a fight yet.

 I know the obvious, indisputable things like we look the same.
-That we are both people-people, yet often feel disappointed by friends or lovers.
-That we laugh loudly and with all of ourselves.
-And we’re terribly sentimental and messy.
+That we are both people-people, yet often feel disappointed by friends/lovers.

 And in mine, my mother departed with my dad’s credit-card, half our furniture and my brother while I stayed behind, along with all the other things she didn’t want.

-That night, it quickly became a contest of who was worse off without the other; who was poorer, lonelier, forgotten.
+That night, it quickly became a contest of who was worse off without the other; who was poorer, lonelier, more forgotten.

-I remember she walked out as I sat crying at the restaurant, draining the champagne and then heading for scotch before my dad called the hotel to cut me off.
-It was like I was a child again, and my mother had walked out on me- again.
+I remember she walked out as I sat crying at the restaurant, draining the champagne and then heading for the Scotch before my dad called the hotel to cut me off.

 We didn’t speak for years after that.